Blog

 Gallbladder pain during pregnancy can be addressed by taking medicine as prescribed and practicing general care as outlined below.

 Medicines: Pregnant women can experience pain and other complications if their gallstones are symptomatic.
 This can be addressed by taking certain medications advised by their healthcare provider.
-Instructions on how to take these medicines should be followed strictly.
+Instructions on how to take these medicines should be followed to minimise symptoms and complications as well as ensuring it is safe for the pregnancy and foetus.

 General Care: Hormones, hereditary conditions, and genetics are some of the risk factors for gallstones that cannot be controlled.
 However, patients can opt for lifestyle changes that can aid in lessening symptoms.
 These can include: